quii/learn-go-with-tests/arrays/readme.md

 `range` lets you iterate over an array.
 Every time it is called it returns two values, the index and the value.
 We are choosing to ignore the index value by using `_`

-An interesting property of arrays though is the size is encoded in its type.
+An interesting property of arrays is the size is encoded in its type.
 If you try and pass an `[4]int` into a function that expects `[5]int`, it wont compile.

 You may be thinking it's quite cumbersome that arrays are fixed length and most of the time you probably wont be using them!
 Go has _slices_ which are dynamic in size and most of the time you will probably be using them instead.